-Data center professionals gathered at The National Club in Toronto on May 7th to learn more about increasing gender diversity in the data center industry.
+Data center professionals gathered at The National Club in Toronto on May 7th to learn more about improving gender diversity in the data center industry.
 The breakfast seminar event was co-hosted by Morrison Hershfield and AFCOM, and sponsored by CommScope, EllisDon and Plan Group.

 The session started with a keynote presentation that highlighted the scientific differences between the ways that men and women think, communicate and problem-solve.
 The keynote also identified ways organizations can leverage this information to gain a competitive advantage while helping advance women within the industry.
 Following the keynote, a panel of female industry leaders shared stories and insights about their careers and explored what can be done to promote gender diversity within the industry which currently has a remarkable gender disparity in its workforce.